If you want your driving school to book a test session for you, you can log in and authorise the school to do so.

 When you arrive for the test, you will have to present valid proof of identity.
 You can pay for the test in advance on Your Page, or over the counter before the test.
 Paying online is cheaper.

-The manner in which you solve the tasks will be assessed as a whole, to the extent that this is possible, and the result will be determined when you have completed the test.
-As soon as the test is over, you will be told whether you passed or not, and you will be given a written statement explaining the decision made.
+The result will be determined when you have completed the test, and you will be told immediately whether you passed or not.
+You will be given a written statement explaining the decision made.

 Vehicle for the practical driving test

-- The lorry must be approved as a driving test vehicle.
+- The car must be approved as a test vehicle by the Norwegian Public Roads Administration.

 What the test comprises

-You will be driving for approximately 45 minutes, under varying road and traffic conditions.
+You will be driving for approximately 40 minutes, under varying road and traffic conditions.
 The route you drive will have been determined in advance.
+At the end of the test you will have to uncouple the car and trailer.

 Tasks you will be given while you drive

 You will be given directions in good time as to where to drive.
-For the most part, the driving examiner will ask you to drive towards destinations in the form of place names for which you will find direction signs along the way.
-You will also be asked to turn around, park and reverse.
+For the most part the driving examiner will ask you to drive towards destinations in the form of place names for which you will find direction signs along the way, but you will also be asked to turn around, park and reverse.

 The driving examiner’s assessment